storizzi/chatblox/README.md

 ## Getting Started

-You can use either the node or the python version of Chatblox - they are functionally equivalent, so it really depends on your preference.
+You can use either the node or the python version of Chatblox - they are functionally equivalent, so just choose whichever you prefer.

 * [Node version README](./node/README.md)
 * [Python version README](./python/README.md)
-* [Command Summary](./doc/LLM_SUMMARY_commands.md) - LLM Generated - shared by both version
+* [Command Summary](./doc/LLM_SUMMARY_commands.md) - LLM Generated - shared by both versions

 In essence, both do the same thing - they execute external command in a structured way, and they share the same .env file structure (or environment variables that can be passed), and the same structure of commands.json which gives a list of available commands, with the commands inside the 'commands' folder and the settings files (like an .env file for each script) inside the script-settings folder.